Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 This script depends on the following:
 - Python 3.5+
-- `cf` CLI targeting desired Cloud Foundry deployment and logged in as an `admin` or `admin_read_only` user
+- `cf` CLI targeting desired TAS foundation and logged in as an `admin` or `admin_read_only` user
-- Cloud Foundry version that includes the v3 API
+- TAS version that includes the v3 API

 ### Running

 1. Clone this repo
-1. `./main.py`
+1. `./tanzu-telemetry-standalone-data-collector.py`

 ### Output